Stool233/logseq-store/pages/Mathematics for Computer Science.md

 				- Method 2 Prove the Contrapositive（证明逆反命题）
 					- An implication (“P IMPLIES Q”) is logically equivalent to its contrapositive
 						- ![image.png](../assets/image_1656842276449_0.png)
+					- Proving one is as good as proving the other, and proving the contrapositive is sometimes easier than proving the original statement.
+If so, then you can proceed as follows:
+						-
+						  1. Write, “We prove the contrapositive:” and then state the contrapositive.
+						  2. Proceed as in Method 1.
 						-
 				-
 		-